syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Columns.md

 ### Resizing Events

-The resizing operation can be handled based on the requirement using 'SfDataGrid.ColumnResizing' event.
+The resizing operation can be handled based on the requirement using [SfDataGrid.ColumnResizing](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ColumnResizing_EV.html) event.
 The `SfDataGrid.ColumnResizing` event is fired upon starting to resize a column and will be continuously fired till the reisizing operation ends.
 By handling the `SfDataGrid.ColumnResizing` event you can also cancel the resizing of a particular column.
 The `SfDataGrid.ColumnResizing` event provides the following properties through 'GridResizingEventArgs'.